 Playing Out of Position is Tough

-I can’t emphasize these two points enough.
+We can’t emphasize these two points enough:

 Annette Obrestad Wins a Tournament Blind

 Annette Obrestad is the youngest person to ever win a World Series of Poker bracelet, and once won an online poker tournament without looking at her cards.
 She beat 179 opponents playing poker “blind.”
-Annette put tape over her screen so she couldn’t see her cards and filmed the whole tournament.
+Obrestad put tape over her screen so she couldn’t see her cards and filmed the whole tournament.

 In Obrestad’s words, she wanted to “show just how important it is to play position and to pay attention to the players at the table.”